jpoly1219/go-leetcode/brainstorm.md

     - Dockerize the apps first before developing them!
       - Because this is a multi-container app, it is better if I can separate these into their own directory,

+    - Frontend needs more polish, especially the submissions tab.
+      - Right now the tab renders extremely basic table without any styling.
+Also, the og Leetcode has a feature where one can click on a submission entry to view detailed results.
+      - This will need an update to the backend.
+      - Code run time and memory usage should be measured.